 - A pixel is a piece of code that lives invisibly on your site and tracks logged-in Facebook users who visit your pages and then can be used for remarketing campaigns.

 No, we’re not going to get into the whole Facebook privacy aspect here and your moral mileage may vary with Facebook advertising, but it’s definitely a thing that is an industry-standard, so it’s worth mentioning at least in passing.

-But back on track, adding these analytics and tracking codes are pretty easy.
-There’s a vast number of Google Analytics plugins for WordPress, including MonsterInsights, GADWP and Google’s own Sitekit.
+But back on track, adding these analytics and tracking codes is pretty easy.
+There’s a vast number of Google Analytics plugins for WordPress, including MonsterInsights, GADWP, and Google’s own Sitekit.